 We have a developed Trusts and Estates Team that consists of professionals who have extensive experience coordinating global estate planning for U.S., foreign and multinational families.

-For our U.S. clients that have assets abroad, we coordinate their estate planning with local advisors in those jurisdictions, through our affiliation with Moore Stephens International, an international association of more than 300 independent accounting and consulting firms worldwide.
+For our U.S. clients that have assets abroad, we coordinate their estate planning with local advisors in those jurisdictions, through our affiliation with Moore Global Network Limited, an international association of more than 300 independent accounting and consulting firms worldwide.

 For our foreign clients with U.S. business interests and/or assets and families in the U.S., we assist in structuring their U.S. investments to maximize U.S. tax advantages and advise them on tax-efficient methods of transferring those investments to succeeding generations.

 Facts to be Aware of When Developing Your Estate Plan:

 - Estate Tax Exemption per married couple using the Gift Splitting Technique

 - New York Estate Tax will mirror the Federal system by 2019.
 A “CLIFF phase-out” now exists where estates may receive no exemption at all.

 - The illiquidity of an estate consisting predominantly of ownership in a privately owned business.

 Pre and Post Death Planning Opportunities to be Considered: